-Following on from last weeks post, where we covered 20 things you should never do in a 4WD recovery, I've decided to post some information regarding the Rear recovery hitch; a cheap, solid and safe way of recovering your 4WD.
+Following on from last weeks post, where we covered 20 things you should never do in a 4WD recovery, we are sharing some information regarding the Rear recovery hitch; a cheap, solid and safe way of recovering your 4WD.

 Most 4WD’s come with tow bars on the rear.
 The problem though, is they don’t come with Rated recovery points.
 Before you head off road, you need at least one rated recovery point on the front of your vehicle, and one on the rear.